Ultraviolet Sensitivity of Peccei-Quinn Inflation: Impact of higher-dimensional operators

 Since the inflationary dynamics is insensitive to the precise values of $f$ and $\Lambda$, we are thus left with five free parameters: $|g|$, $l$, $n$, $n \theta_i + \delta$, and $\xi$.
 In Fig.~\ref{fig:newquality} we show constraints on higher-dimensional operators in the $|g|$ - $l$ plane.
 (We performed computations also for fractional~$l$.)

-As a rough guide, we require the number of $e$-folds from when the pivot scale~$k_*$ exits the horizon until the end of inflation, to lie within the range $50 \leq N_* \leq 60$.
-The regions on the right sides of the lines are excluded since there the number of $e$-folds $N_*$ is either larger than $60$ or smaller than $50$, and/or $A_s$ and $n_s$ cannot simultaneously take the observed values.
+As a rough guide, we require the number of $e$-folds from when the pivot scale~$k_*$ exits the horizon until the end of inflation, to lie within the range\footnote{Note that $N_* \leq 60$ yields a conservative constraint, as the actual upper limit is smaller; see discussions at the end of Section~\ref{Section2}.} $50 \leq N_* \leq 60$.
+The regions on the right sides of the lines are excluded since there the number of $e$-folds~$N_*$ is either larger than $60$ or smaller than $50$, and/or $A_s$ and $n_s$ cannot simultaneously take the observed values.
 In each line the non-minimal coupling is taken as $\xi = 10^{-1}$ (blue), 1 (green), 10 (yellow), $10^2$ (orange), $10^3$ (red).
 Each of these are further classified by whether the $\ro{U}(1)_{\ro{PQ}}$ is broken or conserved, and whether $\cos (n \theta_i + \delta)$ is positive (if $n \neq 0$ this corresponds to starting close to a minimum of the axion potential) or negative (close to a hilltop); we took the combinations of $n = 1$ and $\theta_i + \delta = \pi - 0.5$ (solid), $n = 0$ and $\delta = \pi - 0.5$ (dotted), $n = 1$ and $\theta_i + \delta = 0.5$ (dashed), $n = 0$ and $\delta = 0.5$ (dashed).
 The last two cases are both shown by the same dashed lines since they overlap in the plot.
 Moreover, the dotted lines overlap with the solid in most part of the plot.